Skip to content

 • The AWS CLI installed on your local machine.
 You can download it from the AWS website.

-Step 1: Set Up an ECS work pool
+Step 1: Set up an ECS work pool

-Create a work pool from the Prefect UI or CLI:
+Create a work pool from the CLI:

 prefect work-pool create --type ecs my-ecs-pool